Doonesbury Lacey Davenport

 In the comic, Davenport ran for Senate seat and won.
-In contrast, Fenwick at the age of 72, was narrowly defeated by Democrat Frank Lautenberg in the 1982 Senate race.
+In contrast, in the 1982 Senate race, Fenwick at the age of 72, was narrowly defeated by Democrat Frank Lautenberg.

-Lautenberg who once called Fenwick, “The most popular candidate in the country,” claimed President Reagan’s unpopular polices at the midterm and his opponents age (“She would be almost 80 by the end of her first term”) were all factors that worked in his favor.
+Lautenberg claimed President Reagan’s unpopular polices at the midterm and his opponents age (“She would be almost 80 by the end of her first term”) were all factors that worked in his favor.
 Lautenberg was 58.
 He won the seat 51-to-48.